tjmacke/json_utils/README.md

 to extract certain values from a "json" log file.
 I use the quotes here because the file itself was not json, but each line was a json object.
 These objects all had the same rather simple structure (two levels of object nesting, no arrays, etc).
 I, of course, knew what json was but had never worked with it.
-So I figure I'll just crack it directly using awk (!) string functions, etc.  After my alloted hour I was "close but no cigar" and as a result I didn't get the job.
+So I figured I'd just crack it directly using awk (!) string functions, etc.  After my alloted hour I was "close but no cigar" and as a result I didn't get the job.